 The fee for WLC is $2,750.
 We recognize that cost may be a barrier for some, and we encourage participants to seek support from their employer.
 Research shows that women are less likely than men to seek financial support from their companies or organizations to pay for professional leadership development.
 This program is designed to make the organization stronger by making the leader stronger, and consequently most participants are funded by their organization.

 We are committed to building the strongest possible cohort, regardless of the ability to pay and, to this end, we have a small pool of need-based aid.
-Income-eligible Vermont residents are also encouraged to seek support through a VSAC Non-degree Grant.
+Income-eligible Vermont residents are also encouraged to seek support through VSAC’s Advancement Grant.
 Find more funding possibilities to consider in the document How to Pay for the Program.

 Find detailed information about tuition and making payments in the document Tuition and Payment Information.
 If you are ready to make a payment, you may do so with our payment form.
 For your consideration, please familiarize yourself with our Withdrawal and Refund Policy.